 All the questions above were asked once.
 This was the only Frequently Asked Question!

-Lata Hamilton is the Founder & CEO of Passion Pioneers, and as well as being a practising Change Manager, she's also an Executive Coach.
+I'm Lata Hamilton - the Founder & CEO of Passion Pioneers, and the creator of the Leading Successful Change program.
 Keep your eye out for Part 2 next week with FAQs on "Leading Change", and Part 3 the week after with FAQs on "Change challenges & learnings" and "Impacts of COVID on Change".
-Get in touch if you'd like any help with making your career change.
-And if you loved the webinar, pass the feedback on to General Assembly!